Reflective modular forms: A Jacobi forms approach: Introduction

-\begin{theorem} There is no $2$-reflective lattice of signature $(2,n)$ when $n\geq 15$ and $n\neq 19$ except the even unimodular lattices of signature $(2,18)$ and $(2,26)$ . \end{theorem}
+\begin{theorem}[Theorem \ref{th2'}] Let $M$ be a $2$-reflective lattice of signature $(2,n)$ with $n\geq 15$.
+Then $n=19$ or $M$ is isomorphic to the unique even unimodular lattice of signature $(2,18)$ or $(2,26)$. \end{theorem}

 Our approach is based on the Gritsenko-Nikulin representation of Borcherds products in terms of Jacobi forms \cite{G3, GN1v1}.
 When $M$ contains two integral hyperbolic planes (i.e. $M=2U\oplus L(-1)$), every $2$-reflective modular form can be represented as a Borcherds product \cite{Br2}.
-By means of the isomorphism between vector valued modular forms and Jacobi forms, there exists a weakly holomorphic Jacobi form of weight $0$ and index $L$ such that its Borcherds product gives the above $2$-reflective modular form.
+By means of the isomorphism between vector-valued modular forms and Jacobi forms, there exists a weakly holomorphic Jacobi form of weight $0$ and index $L$ such that its Borcherds product gives the above $2$-reflective modular form.
 Then the identity (Lemma \ref{L2}) related to $q^0$-term of Jacobi forms of weight $0$ yields a formula expressing the weight of $2$-reflective modular forms (Theorem \ref{th1}).
-Furthermore, we can construct holomorphic Jacobi forms of weight $6$ and weight $7$ from the above Jacobi form of weight $0$ by using the weight raising differential operators (Lemma \ref{L1}).
+Furthermore, we can construct holomorphic Jacobi forms of certain small weights from the above Jacobi form of weight $0$ by using the weight raising differential operators (Lemma \ref{L1}).
 The existence of such Jacobi forms implies the non-existence of $2$-reflective modular forms with respect to lattices of large rank.
 Our main theorem gives us a necessary condition for a lattice of signature $(2,19)$ being $2$-reflective (Theorem \ref{th2}).
-From this, we deduce that the interesting lattices $T_n:=2U\oplus 2E_8(-1)\oplus \langle -2n\rangle$ are not $2$-reflective for $n\geq 2$ (Theorem \ref{th3}).
+From this, we deduce that the interesting lattices $T_n=2U\oplus 2E_8(-1)\oplus \langle -2n\rangle$ are not $2$-reflective for $n\geq 2$ (Theorem \ref{th3}).
 Note that this question has been investigated in \cite{GN2, N} and the above result was first proved by Looijenga in \cite{L}.

 The above arguments can also be used to classify reflective modular forms.
-In section 4, we study reflective modular forms on lattices of prime level and show that such modular forms do not exist when the rank of lattice is big enough (Theorem \ref{prop}, Theorem \ref{coro}).
-In \cite{Ma1}, Ma showed that there is no reflective lattice of signature $(2,n)$ with $n\geq 26$ containing $2U$ except the even unimodular lattice of signature $(2,26)$.
-As an extension of Ma's result, we conclude that there is no reflective lattice of signature $(2,n)$ when $n\geq 23$ except the scaling of $II_{2,26}$ (Theorem \ref{prop01}).
+In section \ref{Sec:4}, we study reflective modular forms on lattices of prime level and show that such modular forms do not exist when the rank of lattice is large enough, this generalizes a result of Scheithauer \cite[Theorem 6.5]{S4}.
+More precisely, we show